TJ Friedl Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.21 team ERA ranks 16th among all league pitching staffs.
+- The Marlins have a 4.21 team ERA that ranks 15th among all league pitching staffs.

-- The Marlins rank 14th in baseball in home runs surrendered (129 total, 1.1 per game).
+- Marlins pitchers combine to surrender 131 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

 © 2023 Data Skrive.
 All rights reserved.